mayckol/brfiscalfaker/README.md

    // Define the desired template type templateType := nfs.NFCe

-   // Create the generator
-   generator, err := nfs.NewTemplateGenerator(templateType)
-   if err != nil {
+   // Create the generator using the helper generator, err := nfs.CreateTemplateGenerator(templateType) if err != nil {
       log.Fatalf("Failed to create generator: %v", err) }